COVID-19 update: All of New Zealand is now at Red. More information.

-The Postgraduate Diploma in Information Sciences gives you the option to focus and major in computer science (including topics such as artificial intelligence and graphics) or information technology (including topics such as mobile systems and security).
-Or you have the freedom to graduate without a major and mix and match the topics that interest you the most.
+The Postgraduate Diploma in Information Sciences gives you the option to focus on and major in computer science, information technology or software engineering.
+Or, you have the freedom to select no endorsement and mix and match the topics that interest you the most.

 A Postgraduate Diploma in Information Sciences gives you the best of theory and practice in information sciences.
 You will have the ability to run projects in professional practice and it is a stepping stone into a leadership role.
 It will open up greater opportunities in your career, more quickly.

 A 2017 Ministry of Education publication, The post-study earnings and destinations of young domestic graduates, found that, in New Zealand, earnings and employment rates increase with the level of qualification completed.